MirageJian/SimpleSpaceShooter-Java/README.md

 **Health system**: Every enemy has health.
 There will die when heal go below 0.

 **Enemy fire**: Enemies have different bullet pattern, which will be changed as game time increases.

+**Heal bar for enemy**: Enemies have heal.
+They will take damage if laser or bullets hited.

 ### Integrity: